 To minimize or prevent flushing, consider taking niacin supplements with food or in divided doses.

-How To Calm Niacin Flush
+How to Calm Niacin Skin Flush

 If you experience a niacin flush, it will go away on its own without any treatment.
 It typically subsides within an hour after taking a niacin supplement.